abryan1811/MelodyNest/README.md

 - Uploaded piano pieces were performed by myself
 - Alton towers theme was downloaded from [here]()
 - All images used for uploading are found on [google images](www.google.com) by using images/tools/usage rights/commercial and other licenses.
-- For the purpose of this project I have used sheet music that is already made.
+- For the purpose of this project I have used sheet music that is already written and by others as the time constraints for this project dont allow time for writing my own music.

 ### Acknowledgements